basnijholt/nijho.lt/content/post/dotfiles/index.md

 On my Macs, I use [Nix-Darwin](https://github.com/LnL7/nix-darwin) to manage system settings and even Homebrew packages declaratively (`configs/nix-darwin/`).
 Running `nixswitch` applies the entire configuration, making macOS setups highly reproducible.

+## A Note on Alternatives & Design Choices

+You might wonder why I haven't adopted certain popular tools or approaches.
+Here's some rationale behind the choices made in this setup:

+- **Why not `fish` shell?** While `fish` offers many appealing modern features (and its Rust rewrite is intriguing!), a core requirement for my setup is broad compatibility.
+I need my core shell environment to function reliably even on minimal Linux systems (servers, containers, HPC nodes) where `bash` is often the only guarantee.
+For this reason, I use `zsh` as a powerful, yet largely POSIX-compatible, middle ground that works well across my diverse environments without requiring a non-standard shell installation everywhere.

+- **Why iTerm2 on macOS?** I've experimented with newer terminals like WezTerm, Ghostty, Kitty, and Alacritty.
+Many offer benefits like impressive speed and GPU rendering.
+However, I consistently return to [iTerm2](https://iterm2.com/).

+  - **Criticisms & Rebuttals:** iTerm2 is often criticized for being "bloated" or "slow," and historically, its settings weren't easily version controllable.
+Frankly, on modern hardware, any perceived slowness is negligible for my use cases.
+More importantly, iTerm2 _does_ allow its profiles to be saved as JSON (see [my `Profiles.json`](https://github.com/basnijholt/dotfiles/blob/main/configs/iterm/Profiles.json) in this repo), making the configuration easily version controlled via dotfiles.
+  - **The Killer Feature:** The primary reason I stick with iTerm2 is its robust **Semantic History** feature.
+The ability to Cmd-Click filenames in terminal output – even complex ones with line numbers like `src/my_module/file.py:123` – and have them open directly in VS Code at the correct line is indispensable for my debugging and development workflow.
+I haven't found this replicated with the same reliability and ease of configuration elsewhere.
+  - **Ghostty Example:** I recently tried Ghostty and liked many aspects, but quickly ran into limitations that highlighted my reliance on iTerm2 features, such as the lack of built-in text search, scrollbars, and crucially, the clickable file paths with line numbers ([as discussed here](https://bsky.app/profile/basnijholt.bsky.social/post/3lehtwv2pxc2j)).

+- **No `sudo` Required:** A key design principle is that the installation process via `./install` (Dotbot symlinking, `uv tool install`, `dotbins` fetching binaries) operates _entirely within the user's home directory_.
+No `sudo` access is needed to get the core environment up and running.
+This makes the setup viable in restricted environments like HPC clusters, shared servers, or locked-down corporate machines where admin rights aren't available.

 ## A Look Inside: Structure

 The repository is organized to keep things separated logically: